Subhadeep-sen99/Travel-Agent/README.md

 # Travel-Agent
 A Travel Planner Agent is an AI-powered assistant that helps users plan trips efficiently and intelligently.
 It uses real-time data to suggest destinations, build itineraries, and recommend transport and accommodation options
+.
+By understanding user preferences, budgets, and constraints, it tailors personalized travel plans.
+Integrated with maps, weather updates, and local guides, it ensures a smooth travel experience.
+The agent can also manage bookings, alert users to changes, and optimize schedules on the go.
+This smart assistant transforms complex travel planning into a seamless, enjoyable process.
+Unique features:
+AI-Powered Personalized Trips
+Suggests itineraries tailored to user preferences, budget, and travel style.
+Automatically updates plans with live flight, train, and weather data.
+Suggests best travel dates, low-cost booking windows, and peak season avoidance.
+Automatically finds the shortest routes, best offers, and combo deals